amontalenti/home/README.rst

 * ctrlp_, for quick file opening
 * Dockerfile_, for docker support
 * fugitive_, for git integration
-* goyo.vim_, for distraction-free writing
+* goyo_, for distraction-free writing
 * gundo_, for undo history
 * nerdtree_, for file navigation
 * parinfer-rust_, for speedy indent/dedent of Lisp code
 * rainbow_parentheses_, for matching parens, especially in Lisp
 * repeat_, just makes the ``.`` command more flexible and scriptable
-* simplenote.vim_, integrates with Simplenote notes service
+* simplenote_, integrates with Simplenote notes service
 * surround_, adds a noun to vim for "surroundings", useful for quoting and parens
 * syntastic_, for syntax checking, mainly Python and JavaScript
 * tagbar_, for improved code outlines / navigations